2022-2023 Board of Trustees

 Alison Zlatic has been a Board trustee since 2018.
 Alison is a stay-at-home mom.
 She also serves on the Board of St. Vincent dePaul.
-Alison and her husband Paul have 5 children with 4 attending GSCM.
+Alison and her husband Paul have 5 children attending GSCM.
 She has her BS in Secondary Education and her MSE in Educational Leadership with a focus on Catholic Schools.

 Martin Wilhelmy, Vice President

 Martin Wilhelmy joined the board in the summer of 2020.
 Martin and his wife Dagmar have been involved with GSCM since 2003 with now three graduates of GSCM and a fourth child that also has attended the school.
 With a BS in Engineering from UC and an MBA from INSEAD, Martin works as an investment advisor for the Frank Wilhelmy Hearn Wealth Consulting Group of Wells Fargo Advisors.
 The Wilhelmys reside in Hyde Park and are parishioners of Old St. Mary’s Church in OTR.

 Annette joined the Board in 2022.
 She taught at GSCM for 12 years, first in the Atrium, and then in the Middle School Religion Program until retirement in 2017.
 Annette and her husband Tom are parishioners of St. Gertrude Church, have 3 adult children, including their daughter Christine who is an alumnus of GSCM.
 Annette earned her Education degree in Canada and her MA in Theology at Franciscan University of Steubenville.
 She serves as coordinator of an American Heritage Girls troop in Oakley.